shantoze/TAS/README.md

 7. Control how many CPU cores are used for building
 8. Safe cache cleaning (remove all build cache and downloaded dependencies)
 9. Option to manually stop Gradle daemon
-10. Compact Gradle task view (like Android Studio on PC)
+10. Compact Gradle task view or full task view
 11. Free **Gemini AI Assistant (25 Flash)**
     - Ask about build errors
     - Ask general questions or chat